Calan Williams: 2024

 Williams returned to WRT to partake in a single programme in the Sprint Cup, this time partnering Sam De Haan in the Silver Cup.
 Williams established himself as one of the stronger drivers in the subclass by scoring pole positions at Brands Hatch and Misano.
 He and De Haan also became consistent podium finishers, claiming a spot on the rostrum in each of the first six races.
 This included a dominant round at Misano where the pair won their class both times, as well as two overall fifth places (and a subclass win) at the Hockenheimring.
 Despite missing the podium in race 1 at Magny-Cours Williams remained first in the Silver Cup standings going into the final round, one for which he would be joined by Sean Gelael.
-With a podium in the final race Williams and the #30 WRT squad were crowned Silver Cup champions, five points ahead of the #10 Boutsen VDS outfit of Aurélien Panis and César Gazeau.
+With a podium in the final race Williams and the No. 30 WRT squad were crowned Silver Cup champions, five points ahead of the #10 Boutsen VDS outfit of Aurélien Panis and César Gazeau.